 Breaking Down the Walls Between Courses and Other Activities

-We want to give instructors and students the information and resources to bring coursework outside the traditional classroom, and to break down the walls that sometimes divide coursework from co- and extra-curricular activities.
-We want to provide a more integrated and organic intellectual experience for our students.
+We want to encourage instructors and students to bring coursework outside the traditional classroom, and to break down the walls that sometimes divide coursework from co- and extra-curricular activities.
+We want to encourage a more integrated and organic intellectual experience for our students.
 We are excited by the concept of students as producers, by the maker movement, and by projects that actively engage students.

 Spaces, Connections, and More